uw-dims/dims-finalreport/docs/source/recommendations.rst

 While this recommendation sounds simple, it is not.
 This task is made difficult by the choices of supported base operating system(s) made by each of the open source security tools you want to integrate.
-Great care needs to be taken in making the decisions of which operating systems to support balanced with available expertise in the team for dealing with required debugging and configuration management tasks.
+Great care needs to be taken in making the decisions of which operating systems to support, balanced with available expertise in the team for dealing with required debugging and configuration management tasks.